DrKJeff16/project.nvim/README.md

 - [X] Fix deprecated `vim.lsp` calls (**_CRITICAL_**)
 - [X] Fix bug with history not working
+- [X] Fix history not being deleted consistently when using Telescope picker
 - [X] `vim.health` integration, AKA `:checkhealth project_nvim`
 - [X] Only include projects that the current user owns ([should solve this](https://github.com/ahmedkhalf/project.nvim/issues/167))
 - [X] Add info for `:ProjectRoot` and `:AddProject` commands ([should solve this](https://github.com/ahmedkhalf/project.nvim/issues/133))